Kitware/VTK/Documentation/dev/build_wasm_emscripten.md

-# Building VTK using emscripten for WebAssembly
+# Building using emscripten for WebAssembly

 ## Introduction